Train working systems – I

 Q. How are non-interlocked (NI) stations operated?

-At stations with no interlocking between the points and the signals, the points have to be set appropriately and locked manually (either the key to operate them is removed, or the mechanism is externally padlocked) before pulling off a signal.
-The station master is personally responsible for ensuring that this is done and is supposed to carry the key to unlock the points with him.
+Non-interlocked stations are what their name implies: there is no interlocking of any kind.
+The points have to be set appropriately and locked manually before pulling off a signal.
+The station master is personally responsible for ensuring that this is done and is supposed to have the keys to unlock the points with him or under his control.
 Trains are restricted to 15km/h over station limits.
 Non-interlocked stations are found only on sections with very light traffic.
+The most basic version of non-interlocked stations have truly no arrangement for controlling the points in relation to the signals and rely entirely on the signalman or station master.
+Sometimes some simple mechanisms are used that provide some minimal safeguards without providing true interlocking.

 Q. What are modified non-interlocked (MNI) stations?